oceanprotocol-archive/OEPs/10/README.md

     - "iat" (Issued At) Claim
     - "jti" (JWT ID) Claim

-There is another type of claims called <code>*Public claims*</code> which is basically, any claim that could be either registered in [IANA "JSON Web Token Claims"](https://www.iana.org/assignments/jwt/jwt.xhtml) registry  or any public name but it must be a collision resistant name.
+The second type of claim is called <code>*Public Claim*</code>, which is basically any claim that could be either registered in [IANA "JSON Web Token Claims"](https://www.iana.org/assignments/jwt/jwt.xhtml) registry  or any other public name, but it must be a collision resistant name.

-Finally, the last one is <code>Private claims</code>
+Finally, the last type of claim is a <code>Private Claim</code>
-where any claim could be used by the consumer and provider (shared between parties).
+where any claim could be used by the Consumer and Supplier (shared between parties).

 An example for payload: